zarusz/SlimMessageBus/docs/provider_hybrid.md

         // Bus 2
         .AddChildBus("AzureSB", (mbbChild) =>
         {
-            var serviceBusConnectionString = Secrets.Service.PopulateSecrets(Configuration["Azure:ServiceBus"]);
+            var serviceBusConnectionString = "...";
             mbbChild
                 .Produce<SendEmailCommand>(x => x.DefaultQueue("test-ping-queue"))
                 .Consume<SendEmailCommand>(x => x.Queue("test-ping-queue").WithConsumer<SmtpEmailService>())
                 .WithProviderServiceBus(new ServiceBusMessageBusSettings(serviceBusConnectionString));
         })
-        .WithProviderHybrid();
+        .AddJsonSerializer() // serialization setup will be shared between bus 1 and 2 .AddServicesFromAssemblyContaining<CustomerChangedEventHandler>(); // register all the found consumers and handlers in DI
 });
-services.AddMessageBusJsonSerializer((); // serialization setup will be shared between bus 1 and 2
-services.AddMessageBusServicesFromAssemblyContaining<CustomerChangedEventHandler>(); // register all the found consumers and handlers in DI
 ```

 In the example above, we define the hybrid bus to create two kinds of transports - Memory and Azure Service Bus: